andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

 [In my newsletter](https://mondaymail.substack.com/), I always ask for feedback.
 By doing this, you can collect a database of what people like and what people ignore.
 This will only help you because then you can create a better article/newsletter/product, which will attract a broader audience.

 You may be surprised at how effective bouncing off ideas with your friends can be.
-They often save you plenty of time by validating a thought before you've invested hours into it.
+They save you a lot of time by validating a thought before you've invested hours into it.

-If people thought your proposition was terrible, it doesn't mean you should give up.
+If people tell you your proposition was terrible, it doesn't mean you should give up.
 Instead, ask why.
 What they say after this is _especially_ important to collect so you can improve.

 Before you start a project, when you work on your project, and when you think you've completed your project, ask for feedback.
 I can't stress it enough.